-While these core principles underlay the development of this Psychology Internship Development Toolkit, item number four is particularly salient.
+While these core principles underlay the development of this Internship Toolkit, item number four is particularly salient.
 It is the intent of the crafters of this document that doctoral internship training provide high quality experiences to students and that the resources contained within help programs in doing so.
-It is also hoped that the toolkit will assist programs in moving toward formal recognition of quality through such methods as APPIC membership and accreditation by the American Psychological Association (APA).
+It is also hoped that the Internship Toolkit will assist programs in moving toward formal recognition of quality through such methods as accreditation by the American Psychological Association (APA) consistent with the recently approved APA resolution on accreditation that states: